Significant Accounting Policies

 The Company records all amounts collected for shipping as revenue.
 Amounts collected from customers for sales tax are recorded in sales net of amounts paid to related taxing authorities.

-Contract assets were $85 thousand and $32 thousand as of March 31, 2021 and December 31, 2020, respectively.
-Contract liabilities were $1.35 million and $92 thousand related to unfulfilled performance obligations as of March 31, 2021 and December 31, 2020, respectively, are recorded in deferred revenue.
-Remaining performance obligations as of March 31, 2021 are expected to be recognized as revenue in the next twelve months.
+Contract assets were $84 thousand and $32 thousand as of September 30, 2021 and December 31, 2020, respectively.
+Contract liabilities related to unfulfilled performance obligations were $1.5 million and $92 thousand as of September 30, 2021 and December 31, 2020, respectively, and are recorded in deferred revenue.
+Remaining performance obligations as of September 30, 2021 are expected to be recognized as revenue in the next twelve months.

 Basic loss per share is computed by dividing loss available to common shareholders by the weighted-average number of shares of common stock outstanding during the period.
 Diluted loss per share is computed by dividing loss available to common shareholders by the weighted-average number of shares of common shares outstanding during the period increased to include the number of additional common shares that would have been outstanding if the potentially dilutive securities had been issued, using the treasury-stock method.
 As the Company incurred losses for all periods presented, potentially dilutive securities have been excluded from fully diluted loss per share as their impact is anti-dilutive and would reduce the loss per share.